Soopahfly/Strikelink-C64Modem/README.md

 ## Credits
 Strikelink modifications by C. Mack (2023).
-Optimizations and Fixes by Antigravity (2025).
+Optimizations and Fixes by Soopahfly (2026).

 Based on:
 - **WiFi SIXFOUR** by Paul Rickards (2016)